sanyaade-teachings/cloud-connection/README.md

 ## Initialisation

-To initialize the plugin whether you wish to use it via C++ or Lua you must add the following code into your PluginMain.cpp
+To initialise the plugin whether you wish to use it via C++ or Lua you must add the following code into your PluginMain.cpp

 ```C++